Division

 Title

-Double-Blind, Placebo-Controlled Trial Of Selegiline Transdermal System For The Treatment Of Cocaine Dependence
+Phase 2, Double-Blind, Placebo-Controlled Trial Of Tiagabine For The Treatment Of Cocaine Dependence

 Short Description

-To assess the efficacy and safety of the Selegiline Transdermal System (STS) in reducing cocaine use in subjects with cocaine dependence.
-It is hypothesized that selegiline treatment, compared to placebo, will be associated with fewer days of cocaine use as assessed by self-report confirmed with urine assays for benzoylecgonine (BE).
+The study objective is to assess the efficacy and safety of tiagabine in reducing cocaine use in subjects with cocaine dependence.
+It is hypothesized that tiagabine treatment, compared to placebo, will be associated with fewer days of cocaine use as assessed by self-report confirmed with urine assays for benzoylecgonine (BE).

 Release Date